getify/Functional-Light-JS/ch3.md

 cacheResult( "http://some.api/person", { user: CURRENT_USER_ID } );
 ```

-Now, we can define a `partialRight(..)` which partially applies from the right, using this same reverse-partial apply-reverse trick:
+Instead of manually using `reverseArgs(..)` (twice!) for this purpose, we can define a `partialRight(..)` which partially applies from the right, using the same reverse-partial apply-reverse trick:

 ```js
 function partialRight( fn, ...presetArgs ) {